quickwit-oss/tantivy-cli/README.md

     ls ./wikipedia-index
 ```

-If you indexed the 5 millions articles, you should see a lot of new files, all with the following format
+If you indexed the 5 million articles, you should see a lot of new files, all with the following format
 The main file is `meta.json`.

 Our index is in fact divided in segments.
 Each segment acts as an individual smaller index.